Ambeco/async/README.md

    The reference to a step of a chain of async operations with a return type.
    - Attach a FutureValueConsumer, a FutureValueTransformer, or a VoidFuture that explicitly ignores the result.
    - Attach a Consumer<FutureResult<R>> or Function<FutureResult<R>, R2>.
-   - Join with another VoidFuture to produce a child ValueFuture that waits for both, or join with a ValueFuture to produce a child BiValueFuture.
   - interface **BiValueFuture<T,U>** extends Future:
     A holder of two ValueFutures, but doesn't actually _do_ anything.
     - Attach a BiFutureConsumer or BiFutureTransformer.
-    - Join with another VoidFuture to produce a child ValueFuture that waits for both.
  - **Async**:
    Static class with helper methods for starting async operations.
    - Create a VoidFuture that triggers when a list of other Futures are all complete.